-- 4. Please notify our office of any changes to your phone numbers or address.
-We periodically send information home and must maintain current information for the post residential phase. - 5.
-Arrival on the First Day (Intake): Please make every effort to arrive on time in accordance with the acceptance letter.
+5. Please notify our office of any changes to your phone numbers or address.
+We periodically send information home and must maintain current information for the post residential phase.

+6. Arrival on the First Day (Intake): Please make every effort to arrive on time in accordance with the acceptance letter.
 If anything delays your travel, please notify us as soon as possible.
 Accepted applicants arrive on the first day wearing their black pants, white t-shirt under a white collared shirt, black socks, and running shoes.
 Males wear a black four-in-hand (long) tie (not a bow-tie).
-Males arrive with their heads shaved to a #1 guard.
+Males arrive with their heads shaved to a #0 (zero) guard.
 Females do not need to shave their head; however, we will have their hair inspected for lice and professionally treated if necessary.
 Accepted applicants arrive with all items on the packing list in a XXL ZipLock bag (preferably one, two if necessary).
+We do not recommend that male "wait-list" applicants shave their heads in preparation-we can accomplish that upon activation from the wait-list or upon arrival.
+In the event participation in the Washington Youth ChalleNGe Academy creates an insurmountable economic hardship, please contact the Recruiting, Placement and Mentoring Coordinator, Commandant, Deputy Director, and/or Director (contact information is on page 4).
+The Washington Youth ChalleNGe Academy Foundation, a 501.3.c. non-profit organization may be able to assist on a case-by-case basis.

-We do not recommend that male "wait-list" applicants shave their heads in preparation-we can accomplish that upon activation from the wait-list. - 6.
-Pass Schedule: There will only be one home pass during the Memorial Day holiday.
-We will have a family day-a day for families to visit the Academy-on April 13, 2024.
-The program cannot authorize additional visits to campus during this cycle.
+7. Pass Schedule: There will only be one home pass per cycle.
+We will also have a family day-a day for families to visit the Academy.
+The program cannot authorize additional visits to campus during the cycle.
 We recognize this is difficult for Cadets, their families, and friends.
 Requests for Cadets to visit their homes is rarely authorized outside of the home pass, and only under extreme circumstances.
 Early withdrawal is the only other option and is not recommended, as it will result in no earned credit or certificate of completion.
-Your cadet will not be released for the Memorial Day home pass with anyone other than the legal parent or guardian or commercial transportation (with arrangements made well in advance), unless you have authorized other arrangements in writing.
+Your cadet will not be released for home pass with anyone other than the legal parent or guardian or commercial transportation (with arrangements made well in advance), unless you have authorized other arrangements in writing.
 Your cadet is required to remain alcohol and drug free during passes; cadets will be tested upon their return.
 For safety reasons, cadets traveling by bus and air do not travel in uniform.